 Much as we’d love to, we can’t wrap our children up in cotton wool and stop them experiencing strife, or hearing about it elsewhere.
-So here’s some guidance for helping your kids express and process feelings about conflict, in an age-appropriate way.
+So here’s some guidance for helping your kids express and process feelings about conflict, in their own lives and in the wider world, in an age-appropriate way.

 Letting kids express and ‘process’ anger, frustration & sorrow teaches them that uncomfortable experiences are 'safe' & part of life.